-The actual Cost of Attendance (COA) is unique for each student (where they are from, their major, etc.).
-The cost to attend MMA has two different types of costs – Direct Costs and Indirect Costs.
+The actual Cost of Attendance (COA) at MMA is unique for each student (where they are from, their major, etc.).
+The Cost of Attendance has two different types of costs – Direct Costs and Indirect Costs.
 When they are added together, that is your student’s COA.

 Indirect Costs – These are variable fees and may or may not be applicable to your student.
 An example is the laptop fee – if your student already has a laptop that meets the necessary standard (e.g. operating system, memory, etc.), the laptop fee can be removed from your student’s bill.
 Additionally, the cost of books may be lower or higher based on your student’s classes, while travel to and from home and personal/miscellaneous expenses can also vary in amount.

-For tips to afford higher education and other important and useful information, visit the Finance Authority of Maine (FAME) website here.
+For tips on how to afford higher education and other useful information, please visit the Finance Authority of Maine (FAME) website.

-If you have questions about eligibility, student status, or anything with FAFSA, please visit the FAFSA website here.
-Additionally, the Finance Authority of Maine (FAME) has a helpful page dedicated to all things FAFSA here.
+If you have questions about eligibility, student status, or anything with FAFSA, please visit the FAFSA website.
+Additionally, the Finance Authority of Maine (FAME) has a helpful page dedicated to all things FAFSA.